farzadnikfam/TkinterGUI-Template/README.md

 ## 📜 License

 Released under the **MIT License** – free to use, modify, and adapt.
-Attribution is appreciated but not required.
+Attribution to Farzad NIKFAM is appreciated! 😄